Tatsuma Ito: 2013

-2014
+2014: First top-5 win

 In grass court season, Ito won through the qualifying at the 2014 Wimbledon Championships by beating Ričardas Berankis from two sets down.
 He lost to lucky loser Simone Bolelli in the first round.
 He then participated in Hall of Fame Tennis Championships and got through first round, but retired during the second round match.

 Ito qualified for the 2014 US Open, and advanced to second round after his opponent, Steve Johnson, retired due to cramping.
 His run was ended by 19th seed Feliciano López in next match.
 In the Japan Open, Ito was given a wildcard and scored his career biggest win in the first round, beating top seed and reigning Australian Open champion Stan Wawrinka 7–5, 6–2.
 This was his first ever win over a top-5 player.
 He was beaten by unseeded Benjamin Becker in the second round.
 On the ATP Challenger Tour, Ito reached the finals of five tournaments, but lost in all matches.